mdrakibhasanrc/Case-Study-for-CRO/README.md

-## Title: From Abandoned Carts to Higher Conversions: How Ajker deal Boosted Sales by 35%
+## How Ajker deal Boosted Sales by 30%

 ## Client Details: